-Like our source code all the project data is also open, and we created a simple dashboard for users to easily browser, search and filter through data.
+Like our source code all the project data is also open.
+I built a Data Platform for users to easily browser, search and filter through data.
 Using our data for research or other applications is as easy as clicking the download button, which exports all our data in convenient file format such as CSV or XLS.

-I also designed a simple dashboard on Google Data Studio, which is automatically synced with our Google Analytics and shows the most important data about any given month activity on the platform.
+To monitor the product metrics I created a dashboard on Google Data Studio, which is automatically synced with our Google Analytics and shows the most important data about any given month activity on the platform.

-We made some effort to have a decent social media presence as well, both on Facebook and Instagram.
-Digital Marketing was not the expertise of any of us in the team, so there was a steep learning curve that I’m not sure we ever conquered.
+We made some effort to have a good social media presence as well, both on Facebook and Instagram.
+Digital Marketing was not the expertise of any of us in the team, so there was a steep learning curve.

-We’re very happy that all the work has had good results.
+We’re very happy that all the work had results!
 We’ve managed to burst the bubble and expand to all the country, and the engagement numbers are quite good for a project with zero marketing budget.

 We also were featured in some cool places: cicloactivist and technology conferences, blogs, podcasts, newsletters and the local press.